micronaut-projects/micronaut-build/README.md

     * Defines `jcenter()` as a project repository.
     * Configures the version to the `projectVersion` property (usually defined in `gradle.properties`).
     * Configures Java / Groovy compilation options.
-    * Configures dependencies, enforcing the Micronaut BOM defined in `micronautVersion` property, as well as the versions defined in `groovyVersion`, `spockVersion` and `micronautTestVersion`.
+    * Configures dependencies, enforcing the Micronaut BOM defined in `micronautVersion` property, as well as the version defined in `groovyVersion`.
     * Configures the IDEA plugin.
     * Configures Checkstyle.
     * Configures the Spotless plugin, to apply license headers.